lutraconsulting/qgis-anuga-gui-plugin/README.txt

 This is the repository for the Open Source Software project

-GAI - Graphical ANUGA Interface
+GAI - Graphical ANUGA Interface (pronounced "JAY")

 which aims at developing an intuitive visual front end for setting up ANUGA models.